Adam5Wu/micronucleus/USBExport.md

 # Caveats
 ## Bootloader compatibility
-- This bootloader (with USB export) behaves exactly like the original, so completely compatible functionality-wise
+- This bootloader (with USB export) behaves exactly like the original, so completely compatible functionality-wise (except for slightly reduced user programe space)
   - User programs that include their own V-USB will still work as expected.

 ## Non-standard VUSB implementation